 In November 2005, the Company sold 2,000,000 shares of the Company's common stock at \$1.00 per share, warrants to purchase 1,000,000 shares of the Company's common stock with an initial exercise price of \$1.18 per share, and rights to purchase 2,000,000 additional shares of the Company's common stock for an initial price of \$1.10 per share.
 The warrants are exercisable at any time and from time to time through and including the seventh anniversary of the sale closing date and the rights are exercisable for a period of 90 trading days following the effectiveness of a registration statement.
-An initial registration statement relating to the common stock underlying the warrants became effective on December 2, 2005.
+An initial registration statement relating to the common stock sold and the stock underlying the warrants became effective on December 2, 2005.
 A registration statement relating to the common stock underlying the rights became effective on April 17, 2006.
-On May 15, a holder of rights to acquire 500,000 shares of the Company's common stock exercised its rights and purchased from the Company 500,000 shares of the Company's common stock exercised its rights in dpurchased from the Stos, 2000.
-No shares of the Company's common stock exercised its rights in full in exchange for \$550,000.
+On May 15, a holder of rights to acquire 500,000 shares of the Company's common stock exercised its rights and purchased from the Company 500,000 shares of common stock in exchange for \$550,000.
+On July 10, 2006, another holder of rights to acquire 500,000 shares of the Company's common stock exercised its rights in full in exchange for \$550,000.

 The Company accounted for the transaction under the provisions of EITF 00-19 which requires that free standing derivative financial instruments that require net cash settlement be classified as assets or liabilities at the time of the transaction, and recorded at their fair value.
 EITF 00-19 also requires that any changes in the fair value of the derivative instruments be reported in earnings as long as the derivative contracts are classified as assets or liabilities.
 At June 30, 2006, the fair value of the outstanding warrants to acquire common stock and option to acquire additional shares of common stock was \$950,065 and \$476,096, respectively.
 The Company applied the Black-Scholes model to calculate the fair values of the respective derivative instruments using the contracted term of the instruments.
 Management estimates the expected volatility using a combination of the Company's historical volatility and the volatility of a group of comparable companies.
-For the 3 and 6 months ended June 30, 2006, SIGA recorded a gain of \$453,783 and a loss of \$1,071,852, respectively, representing changes in the instruments 'fair value.
+For the 3 and 6 months ended June 30, 2006, SIGA recorded a gain of \$453,783 and a loss of \$1,071,852, respectively, representing changes in the instruments fair value.